 NioCorp Developments Ltd. Common Stock (NB) — Defensive Interval Ratio

 NioCorp Developments Ltd. Common Stock (NB) has a Defensive Interval Ratio of 1 days as of March 2017.
 Defensive assets of $5.00K (cash $-, short-term investments $-, receivables $5.00K) cover 1 days of daily cash needs of $5.22K/day.
-Check NioCorp Developments Ltd. Common Stock (NB) tangible equity ratio to evaluate the tangible quality of the company's equity base.
+See how liquid is NioCorp Developments Ltd. Common Stock's working capital to evaluate short-term liquidity relative to the company's equity base.

 Defensive Interval Ratio